boosterconf/boosterweb/content/speaker/yves-hwang/index.md

 title: "AWS, Senior Solutions Architect"
 # twitter_handle:
 ---
-Thinking big whilst learning and staying curious in AWS as a Senior Solutions Architect.
-A co-founder of wanda.space and a software engineer at heart.
-Building products is my craft as is my passion for creating a culture of innovation that is inclusive and diverse.
+Currently thinking big, inventing and simplifying for my customers as a Senior Solutions Architect in AWS.
+I am a co-founder of wanda.space and a software engineer at heart.
+Building products is my craft as is my passion for creating a team culture that is innovative, inclusive, diverse, and based on a growth mindset that loves learning and seeks to solve challenging problems.